GATE 2021 Syllabus for Architecture and Planning (AR)

-GATE 2020 Syllabus for Architecture and Planning (AR) - The syllabus of GATE 2020 for Architecture and Planning (AR) has been issued by IIT Delhi for the candidates appearing for the entrance examination.
-They can schedule their preparation better by using the GATE syllabus 2020 for Architecture and Planning.
-It is necessary for candidates to initiate their GATE exam preparation for as early as possible because the syllabus covers topics in-depth and it was vast.
-GATE 2020 syllabus for Architecture and Planning (AR) was divided into eight sections from which the question will be asked in the entrance test.
-Candidates can also able to know the check reference books related to GATE syllabus 2020 for Architecture and Planning and exam pattern from the article available below.Latest: GATE mock test available now for all subjects, GATE admit card 2020 will be available from January 3
+GATE 2021 Syllabus for Architecture and Planning (AR) - IIT Bombay has released the syllabus of GATE 2021 for Architecture and Planning (AR) on the official website.
+Candidates must use GATE syllabus 2021 for Architecture and Planning for their preparation of the exam.
+It is necessary for candidates to initiate their GATE exam preparation for as early as possible because the syllabus covers topics in-depth and is very vast.
+GATE 2021 syllabus for Architecture and Planning (AR) has been divided into eight sections and the questions in the exam will be asked from these eight sections only.
+Read the full article to know the detailed GATE 2021 syllabus for Architecture and Planning.
+Candidates can also check the reference books related to GATE syllabus 2021 for Architecture and Planning and exam pattern from this article.

-The aspirants are advised to go through the complete exam pattern of GATE 2020 as given below.
+The aspirants were advised to go through the complete exam pattern of GATE 2021 as given below.

 Type of Question